 - Deferred Rent: This is the difference between the expense incurred and the cash paid.
 In the first seven months, the company has free rent so the deferred rent amount is the total of the expense for the month.

-For calendar-year private companies, the effective date of ASC 842 is January 1, 2022.
-The transition entry is recorded on the date of transition, either from the earliest comparative period presented, or if companies utilize the practical expedient and do not present comparative financial statements, as of the transition date.
+For calendar-year private companies, the effective date of ASC 842 was January 1, 2022.
+The transition entry is recorded from either the start of the earliest comparative period presented or if companies utilize the practical expedient and do not present comparative financial statements, the transition date.

 Most private companies will elect to use the practical expedient to not present comparative financial statements, so our example will as well.
 Therefore, the transition date for this company is January 1, 2022.
-The total remaining payments from January 1, 2022 through March 31, 2026 are $12,852,672, shown in the updated payment schedule below.
+The total remaining payments from January 1, 2022, through March 31, 2026, are $12,852,672, shown in the updated payment schedule below.

-In this example, the tenant opts to use their incremental borrowing rate of 9%, and payments are made at the end of the month.
+In this example, the tenant uses their January 2022 incremental borrowing rate of 9%, and payments are made at the end of the month.
 Using these facts and LeaseQuery’s present value calculator tool, the present value of the remaining lease payments is $10,604,260.
 This is the lease liability as of January 1, 2022.

-Per FASB’s lease accounting standard, the ROU asset is the liability calculated in step 5 above, adjusted by prepaid or deferred rent and lease incentives.
+Per ASC 842, the ROU asset is the liability calculated in step 5 above, adjusted by deferred or prepaid rent and lease incentives.
 In this example, it is the liability of $10,604,260 plus the deferred rent balance as of December 2021, plus the unamortized incentive balance as of December 2021.

-Below is a portion of the table from step 3 for the dates September 2021 through March 2022 to show how we arrive at the deferred rent balance and unamortized incentive balance as of 12/31/2021:
+Below is a portion of the table from step 3 for the September 2021 through March 2022 periods to show how we arrive at the deferred rent balance and unamortized incentive balance as of December 31, 2021:

-The formula for the ROU asset is the lease liability of $10,604,260 plus $1,622,743 (deferred rent as of December 2021) plus $514,180 (unamortized incentives as of December 2021).
+The formula for the ROU asset is the lease liability of $10,604,260 less $1,622,743 (accumulated deferred rent balance as of December 2021) less $514,180 (unamortized incentives as of December 2021).
 This gives us a total ROU asset of $8,467,336.
-The journal entry to record the ROU asset at transition clears the outstanding deferred rent and lease incentive amounts to the ROU asset and would look like this:
+The journal entry to record the lease liability and ROU asset at transition clears the outstanding deferred rent and lease incentive amounts to the ROU asset and would look like this:

 After recording the ROU asset and lease liability as of transition, the tenant would prepare an amortization table under ASC 842 to assist with the calculation of the periodic entries moving forward.
 Below is the amortization schedule for the lease in the example as of the transition date for a private company.

-This concludes the example of how to transition a private company from ASC 840 to ASC 842.
+This concludes the example of how to transition an operating lease from ASC 840 to ASC 842.